 Editing can take a while, especially for long events like weddings and awards ceremonies.
 Ask for a clear timeframe.

 5. Will you be the professional onsite for the event?

-If not, make sure to speak with the videographer who will be there, and request examples of his/her work.
+If not, make sure to speak with the videographer who will be there, and request examples of their work.

-Comprehensive, highlight reel, instant replay, live streaming, trailer, are all examples of filming types.
+Comprehensive, highlight reel, instant replay, live streaming, and trailer are all examples of filming types.
 Discuss each of the options so that you choose what fits best with your event.